Geotab/mygeotab-api-adapter/README.md

 	- Npgsql
 	- Oracle.ManagedDataAccess.Core
 	- System.Data.SQLite.Core
-- MyGeotab credentials with all ìViewî clearances enabled on any MyGeotab database with which the MyGeotab API Adapter is to be used.
+- MyGeotab credentials with all ‚ÄúView‚Äù clearances enabled on any MyGeotab database with which the MyGeotab API Adapter is to be used.
 It is recommended that a Service Account be set-up for this purpose.
 See the [Service Account Guidelines](https://docs.google.com/document/d/1KXJY3S6xyTjp9-qLgxo4PTedQjEuxrqKDlVWgfcC_lc/edit#heading=h.flbpi6nh4xjx) document for more details.
 - If **PostgreSQL** is the chosen database provider, access to a PostgreSQL 11 (or greater) server on which the adapter database is deployed.
 	- If the adapter and database will reside on separate servers, it may be necessary to ensure that appropriate security and networking steps are undertaken to ensure the ability of the adapter to interact with the database.
 	- Although not a strict requirement, it is recommended to have access to a tool such as [pgAdmin](https://www.pgadmin.org/) to view data that the adapter writes to the database.